ademeglio/ademeglio.github.io/readme.md

   * <article>
   * <footer>

-# Profesional Portfolio with JS
+# Profesional Portfolio with JS (Module 8)
 ## Overview
 * [ ] Upgrade your professional portfolio to include JS content.
 (No frameworks.)

 ## Tasks
-All requirements from iteration one of this project should still be there.
-You are encouraged to make a multi page site this time around.
+All requirements from iteration one of this project should still be there. _You are encouraged to make a multi page site this time around_.

 ### Additions to your site
 * [ ] Add an image carousel.
 This can be a carousel of screenshots of your projects (perhaps they link to your projects)